mshsstemclub/mshsstemclub.github.io/careers.md

 ---

 ## **STEM careers in Science, Technology, Engineering and Mathematics.**

 STEM careers offer more than just a high salary.
-STEM careers offer intrinsic value, social value, finanical value, and prestige.
+STEM careers offer intrinsic value, social value, financial value, and prestige.

 - STEM careers offer INTRINSIC value - STEM professionals are creative problem solvers.
 - STEM careers offer SOCIAL value - STEM professionals collaborate to make a world of difference and shape our future.
-- STEM careers offer EXTRINSIC value - STEM professionals are in deman, and are some of the highest paid careers.
+- STEM careers offer EXTRINSIC value - STEM professionals are in demand, and are some of the highest paid careers.
 - STEM careers offer PRESTIGE value - STEM professionals are in occupations that consistently rank among the most prestigious.

 ## **STEM Careers Video**
 This is a short video about the benefits of STEM Careers.

 {% include youtube-video.html url="https://www.youtube.com/embed/3bnMBhO0LnU" %}

 ## **Links to sites where you can look into STEM careers.**
 # **OCCUPATIONAL HANDBOOK**
 www.bls.gov/ooh